FAQ: Grades PreK-2 School Program

 How do I preview Think First & Stay Safe™ for my school or school district?

-We welcome your request to preview the Think First & Stay Safe™ Youth Curriculum and Adult Training Modules kit.
-The process is simple and free:
+We welcome your request to preview the Think First & Stay Safe™ Youth Curriculum and Adult Training materials.
+The process is simple:

-- At your request, we send a page link and password to preview program components online.
+- At your request, we send curriculum information.

 - We are happy to provide additional information or materials, should you need them.